valinsky/bloxplorer/docs/api/issued_assets.rst

 Issued Assets
 =============

-The Issued Assets class is available only for the Liquid explorer.
+The Issued Assets class is available only for the Liquid and Liquid Testnet explorers.

 Sync Usage
 **********